bparanj/crystal/electronics/design/passive-device.md

+Passive device does not need its own power to do its job.
+It works with the power that is already in an electronic circuit.
+For example resistor controls current and capacitor stores electrical energy for later use, but they don't need a battery of their own, they use the current in the circuit they are in.

+They don't amplify or generate energy.
+They control the energy within the circuit.
+They can store, disspiate or transfer energy but cannot amplify it.

+It can work with an electronic circuit that has power.
+They don't inject power into the circuit.
+Passive devices are used for impedance matching, filtering and energy storage.
+Examples: Resistor, Capacitor, Transformer and Inductor signal conditioning, noise filtering, and power management, current and voltage division

+PENDING

+What are linear and time invariant principles in the context of electronic circuits?
+Create a list of passive devices
+Create a list of active devices frequency-dependent characteristics and non-ideal behaviors, such as parasitic effects and thermal drift, What is current division in electronics
+What is voltage division in electronics

 ### 1. **Child:**
 Imagine you have a toy that doesn’t need batteries to work, but it can still do something when you push it or when you connect it to another toy that has batteries.
 A passive device is like that—it doesn’t need its own power, but it can still help in an electronic circuit that does have power.